DDoS/Golite/doc/report.md

 previously undeclared identifiers are declared in the current context.

 #### Statements
-Empty statements, `continue` and `break` are trivially well-tyed and are handled by overriding the visitor methods for these nodes with empty methods.
+Empty statements, `continue` and `break` are trivially well-tpyed and are handled by overriding the visitor methods for these nodes with empty methods.

-Return statements with an expressions result in the expression being type-checked and its type being compared with that of the enclosing funciton type.
+Return statements with an expression result in the expression being type-checked and its type being compared with that of the enclosing funciton type.
 If the types are the same, then the return statement is well-typed.
 If no return expression is given, a check is done to ensure that the function doesn't have a return type.

-Assignment statements are dealt with by ensuring that all the identifiers on the left-hand side have been declared (or are the blank identifier) and type-chcking the right-hand side to ensure that all given expressions are valid.
+Assignment statements are dealt with by ensuring that all the identifiers on the left-hand side have been declared (or are the blank identifier) and type-checking the right-hand side to ensure that all given expressions are valid.
 Then the identifier and expression lists are traversed to ensure that each identifier-expression pair has the same type.